Albano Carrisi: Biography

 Al Bano still tours all over the world.
 He is a constant on Italian television and has a large number of fans who follow his career very closely.
 To date Al Bano has sold 165 million albums around the world.
 Al Bano has visited Albania a number of times.
 He was there for a concert in 1989 and has been enjoying great popularity there.

-In June 2016 Al Bano was granted the Albanian citizenship due to his close ties with the country and career successes in Albania.
+In June 2016 Al Bano was granted Albanian citizenship due to his close ties with the country and career successes in Albania.

 In March 2019 Al Bano was included in the blacklist of the Ukrainian website "Myrotvorets" and the Ukrainian government banned him from entering Ukraine because of his support of the 2014 Russian annexation of Crimea.

 In April 2020 Al Bano released a dual-language song in Italian and English praising the natural beauty of Latvia.
 Terra d'Ambra e di Emozioni / Land of Amber was written and composed by Charles Goodger with Italian lyrics by Alberto Zeppieri.
 The Latvian Tourist Board used it in a promotional video.